mikkelking/kebab-ify-files/README.md

 ## Getting started

 ```
-npm install -g kebab-ify  # Install globally, not to the project
 cd /path/to/your/project
-git checkout -b kebab-ify  # Create a new branch for this activity
+git checkout -b kebab-ify-files  # Create a new branch for this activity
-kekab-ify src   # If no parameter specified, defaults to `src`
+npx kekab-ify-files src   # If no parameter specified, defaults to `src`
 ```

 Review changes (eg with `git difftool`), make sure your tests still run...

 ```
-git commit -am "Kebab-ify changes"
+git commit -am "Kebab-ify-files changes"
-git push --set-upstream origin kebab-ify
+git push --set-upstream origin kebab-ify-files
 ```

 Create a Pull Request and use github to review the changes.